 St. Louis County

 If you own a RESIDENTIAL HOMESTEAD property, enter the Estimated Market Value below to see the estimated tax impact.If you own COMMERCIAL/INDUSTRIAL property, enter the Estimated Market Value below to see the estimated tax impact.

 If you own AGRICULTURAL (including timber, rural vacant and managed forest) or other types of property, we recommend you contact Ehlers.

-Beginning in taxes payable in 2018, this property tax credit provides owners of agricultural (including timber, rural vacant and managed forest) property with a 40% credit for the taxes attributable to school district debt service for all agricultural property, except for the house, garage, and one acre.
+Beginning in taxes payable in 2018, this property tax credit provided owners of agricultural property with a 40% credit for the taxes attributable to school district debt service for all agricultural property (including agricultural, rural vacant and managed forest land), except for the house, garage, and one acre.
+This year, the Legislature increased the credit in a phased-in approach, and it will ultimately grow from 40% to a 70% credit.
+The credit is 50% for property taxes payable in 2020, 55% for taxes payable in 2021, 60% for taxes payable in 2022, and for taxes payable 2023 and later the credit is 70%.
+The credit is paid through an open and standing appropriation, which means that no action by the Legislature is required each year for this credit to be paid from the state general fund.
 This ongoing credit will be directly deducted from property taxes owed and applies to debt service taxes for all types of existing and future building bonds for construction and renovation projects.
-The credit is automatically deducted on the tax statement and is included in the tax impact estimates provided by Ehlers.
+The credit is automatically deducted on the tax statements and is included in the tax impact estimates provided by Ehlers.

 © 2019 Ehlers & Associates, Inc. All Rights Reserved.